zachcristol/How-To-Git/README.md

 ##Commands

 ###Adding and committing
-1. Change directory into the repository.
+1. Change directory into the repository in terminal.
 2. Change or add files.
-3. Type '''git add .''' : this adds untracked files to staging directory.
+3. `git add .` : this adds untracked files to staging directory.
-4. Type 'git commit -m "<message here>" ' : this commits the changes and leaves a message.
+4. Type `git commit -m "<message here>" ` : this commits the changes and leaves a message.
   (Or to do 4 and 5 in the same step, do commit -a -m"")
-5. Type "git push" : this will publish the changes on Github
+5. Type `git push` : this will publish the changes on Github

 ###Forking
 This can just be done by clicking fork on a repository then it will end up as a repository on your repository.